socialray/makahiki-ktuh/doc/challenge-design-groups-settings.rst

    groups to be named appropriately for your challenge, or else delete them altogether if your challenge does not involve competition at the group level.

-.. todo:: I tried to delete a group, and got a system error, and the group was not deleted.
-Has anyone ever tried to delete a group before?
-Do you have to disassociate the group from all teams before it can be deleted?
-Can you provide a better error message if you try to delete a group that is associated with a team?
-The current error message is not informative.

 Getting to the group settings page
 ----------------------------------